 “Traditionally, the data has never been there to make adjustments based on indoor air quality.
 Buildings have been doing that for a while outside of the U.S., but it’s always been in locations with categorically poor air quality.
 Now we’re seeing a paradigm shift moving forward in terms of using air quality data to adjust HVAC systems.”

-Data Displays Can Help Reduce Churn (Among Tenants and Employees Alike)
+Data Displays Can Help Reduce Churn and Reinforce Confidence

 Over the course of the pandemic, consumer interest and knowledge in air quality rose sharply, and it only continues to rise, even as the height of pandemic fears have been left behind.
 This interest is a demand now, an expectation that buildings will leave occupants feeling healthier, and, according to a number of studies, surveys and reports, if it doesn’t, those people say they are willing to leave.